noahshlesinger/Election_Analysis/README.md

 -------------

-* To determine the number of votes for each county and the percentage of the total votes that each one held, the following code was implemented:
+* To determine the number of votes for each county and the percentage of the total votes that each one held, the following code was implemented.

 -------------